blacktyger/vitex-py/README.md

 - URL: https://x.vite.net/
 - API DOCUMENTATION: https://vite.wiki/dex/api/dex-apis.html#overview

+## Features:
+- Handling transaction signatures required by ViteX API
+- Decimals library to keep high precision with floating point numbers
+- Well documented and readable for everyone
+- OOP approach with **Order** and **API** objects

 ## How to use:
-- PublicAPI can be used out of the box without API keys
+- 🔎 **PublicAPI** can be used out of the box without API keys, enough to extract most of market data available for this platform

 ```